thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/812-1-09-Orator-of-Ojutai.markdown

 flavor: ""
 ---

+As an additional cost to cast Orator of Ojutai, you may reveal a Dragon card from your hand.

+Defender, flying

 When Orator of Ojutai enters the battlefield, if you revealed a Dragon card or controlled a Dragon as you cast Orator of Ojutai, draw a card.